saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Microsoft_Azure_Mentorship_Bhavesh_Lulla.md

  ### Management and Governance:

    These services provide a range of backup, recovery, compliance, automation, scheduling and monitoring tools that can help a cloud administrator manage an Azure deployment.

+ ## Benefits of using Microsoft Azure

+ ### 1. Apps management:

+ #### IaaS benefits the organization to build, deploy, and manage the apps in a quick and easier way.
+An organization can launch the website or create a web app and maintain the infrastructure by customizing the cloud software.

+ ### 2. Flexibility:

+ #### Azure delivers an appreciable level of flexibility giving you the option to have functionality as required.
+You can pay as you consume, switch to Azure, accommodate the business fluctuations and etc. Thus, there is no worry about the infrastructure all the time.

+ ### 3. Agility:

+ #### Azure is fast in terms of deployment, operation, and scalability.
+This gives a competitive advantage for the companies to adopt Azure.
+Being the most up to date cloud technology, the infrastructure and applications could be made agile.

+ ### 4. Compliance:

+ #### The data stored is in compliance with the regulations which is very helpful especially for the legal or the finance sectors.
+It is entirely built around the security and privacy demands that any of the business would readily take the venture.

+ ### 5. Storage:

+ #### It is known that Azure has several data centers and delivery points.
+It facilitates for faster content delivery, optimal user experience, store any data, and also able to share the data across the virtual machines as required at a reliable and faster rate.

+ ### 6. Security:

+ #### The data on Azure is protected by the spy-movie environment.
+The data centers have two-tier authentication, proxy card access readers, hand geometry biometric readers, global incident response team.
+Thus hacking is reduced to a greater extent.

+ ### 7. Disaster Recovery:

+ #### Staying online all the time ensures userstrust.
+The disaster recovery capabilities of Azure like regional or global failover options rolling reboots, and the hot or cold standby modes gives a stronghold for against disasters.

+ ### 8. Deployed Anywhere:

+ #### Accepting the clients' hybrid model approach, Microsoft has Azure stack offering provides all the benefits to them.
+It enables the business to select their data storage and any related transition easy.